Coupling Deep Learning with Full Waveform Inversion: Formal understanding of the coupling

 \subsection{Computational simplifications}

 The reconstruction stage of the coupling can be greatly simplified when the training of the neural network approximation is sufficiently accurate.

-First, the coupling method will degenerate to a deep learning based method when we have confidence in our ability in training an accurate deep neural network representation of the inverse operator in FWI.
+First, the coupling method will degenerate into a deep learning based method when we have confidence in our ability to train an accurate deep neural network representation of the inverse operator in FWI.
 Indeed, when $\wh \bff_{\wh \theta}^{-1}=\bff^{-1}$, that is, $\wh \bff_{\wh \theta}^{-1}$ is exactly the inverse, the reconstruction step~\eqref{EQ:Min} simplifies to

-assuming, only for the sake of simplifying the notation, that the weighting operator $\mu(\bx-\by)$ is taken as an integral operator such that $\bmu^{-1}(\bk)=\bk$.
+assuming, only for the sake of simplifying the notation, that the weighting operator $\mu(\bx-\by)$ is taken as an integral operator whose kernel has a Fourier transform that behaves like $\wh\mu\sim |\bk|^{-1}$.
 This gives a fast inversion for the new data and immediately leads to the optimal selection of the regularization parameter when the regularization term is not too complicated.
-In this case, we simply did a post-process on the deep learning reconstruction given by the operator $\wh \bff_{\wh \theta}^{-1}$.
+In this case, we simply did a post-processing on the deep learning reconstruction given by the operator $\wh \bff_{\wh \theta}^{-1}$.
 The solutions to this are explicitly given as

 where $\cI$ is the identity and $\Delta$ is the Laplacian operator.
 Therefore, $m$ is simply a smoothed version of the result produced by the trained neural network, $\wh \bff_{\wh \theta}^{-1}(\bg^\delta)$.
 The exact form of the smoothing effect depends on the selection of $\mu$.